ian-1/pm_templates/README.md

 So I can see past Actions
 I want to be able to show list of actions

+As a System User
+So I can edit templates (and the path to get to them) in a simple and easy to understand way
+I want templates (and questions used to get to them) saved in simple files/folders that corespond to the 'tree' of questions that will be used to bring the user to the template

 ## Domain Model

 Objects | Messages